 1. Find a Way to Honor Your Loved One’s Life

-While funeral and memorial services are under restricted guidelines at the moment, that doesn’t mean we can’t find ways to honor and remember the person we love.
-A public service celebrating the life of your loved one may need to be scheduled for a later date, but you can honor their life now.
-Create a memorial photo or scrapbook with all your favorites.
-Write down the stories you love about your loved one so that you can share them at the eulogy when it happens.
+While you may not be able to attend the funeral and memorial services in person, consider attending online via livestream.
+Most funeral homes now offer this service, and it’s become a standard offering.
+You could create a memorial photo or scrapbook with all your favorites.
+Write down the stories you love about your loved one so that you can share with the family online or on a phone call.
 Upload photos of your loved one to your preferred social media platform and write a tribute.
 Consider writing a grief journal so you can express what’s on your heart and mind during this time of grief.

 2. Schedule Video Calls with Friends and Family

 A hug may be just what you want right now, but sometimes, we have to do the next best thing.
 Instead of sitting at a coffee shop, have a coffee date via video call in your own living room.
-While face-to-face is preferable, we don’t need to be in the same room to give and receive their love and support.
-Instead of a visitation, we can talk on the phone or schedule video calls.
+While face-to-face is preferable, you don’t need to be in the same room to give and receive love and support.
+Instead of attending the visitation, talk on the phone or schedule video calls.
 Use technology to your benefit.
 When you lose someone you love, talking about that person, your memories, your fears, and your sadness is all part of the grieving process.
 Instead of turning inward, turn outward and talk with people who care about you through digital avenues.

 3. Practice Self-Care